Hyurl/sfn-cache/README.md

 ### new Cache()

 - `[options]` A redis URL or an object sets the connection information, or a redis client created by `redis.createClient()`.
-If pass an object, the object can carry an optional `prefix`.
 If this argument is missing, then connect to redis using default options.

 ```javascript
 // Simplest way: